* MSCI world equity falls for third straight day

 In commodities, oil slumped more than 2% on an expectation that crude output would rise in the Gulf of Mexico following last week's hurricane in the region.

-U.S. Treasury yields edged higher after economic data on manufacturing in the U.s. mid-Atlantic region rebounded, while weekly jobless claims showed the country's labor market remains strong.
+U.S. Treasury yields moved higher after economic data on manufacturing in the mid-Atlantic region rebounded, while weekly jobless claims showed the country's labor market remains strong.

 Despite a flurry of strengthening economic data recently, market participants consider it a certainty the Federal Reserve will cut rates by at least a quarter of a percentage point at its July 30-31 meeting.

-In currencies, the dollar slipped slightly in the wake of the data while the euro lost ground following the report on the European Central Bank that its staff is studying a potential change to its inflation goal.
-Sterling rose, in part after a vote by lawmakers to make it harder for Britain's next prime minister to try to force a no-deal Brexit.
+In currencies, the dollar slipped slightly in the wake of the data while sterling rose, in part after a vote by lawmakers to make it harder for Britain's next prime minister to try to force a no-deal Brexit.